 If a case has potential value of more than $25,000 then it should be filed in the Circuit Court.
 Most cases in Circuit Court will be decided by a jury.

 The process of settling a case can be confusing, but you do not have to go through it alone.
-The dedicated attorneys at The Warren Firm has the resources to help you reach a successful settlement.
+The dedicated attorneys at The Warren Firm have the resources to help you reach a successful settlement.
 Call the office today to speak with a lawyer about settling a car accident case in Charlottesville.